 Living through the seasons, finding deep meaning in life.
 Nature’s rhythm and God’s inspiration join hands.
 Gifts you perspective, firm hold, sense.
 Our lives within the Creators timescale.

-A significant blessing to celebrate through the seasons, quite different from the same-y 24/7!
+A significant blessing to celebrate through the changing seasons, never the same!

 (Baptisms, Blessings, Funerals, Weddings = any time.)